-What are the effects of taxes on the economy in the long run?
+How do taxes affect the economy in the long run?

 Economic activity reflects a balance between what people, businesses, and governments want to buy and what they want to sell.
 In the short run, demand factors loom large.
 In the long run, though, supply plays the primary role in determining economic potential.
 Our productive capacity depends on the size and skills of the workforce; the amount and quality of machines, buildings, vehicles, computers, and other physical capital that workers use; and the stock of knowledge and ideas.

-By influencing incentives, taxes can affect each of these factors.
+By influencing incentives, taxes can affect both supply and demand factors.
 Reducing marginal tax rates on wages and salaries, for example, can induce people to work more.
 Expanding the earned income tax credit can bring more low-skilled workers into the labor force.
+Lower marginal tax rates on the returns to assets (such as interest, dividends, and capital gains) can encourage saving.
 Reducing marginal tax rates on business income can cause some companies to invest domestically rather than abroad.
 Tax breaks for research can encourage the creation of new ideas that spill over to help the broader economy.
 And so on.

 Note, however, that tax reductions can also have negative supply effects.
 If a cut increases workers’ after-tax income, some may choose to work less and take more leisure.
 This “income effect” pushes against the “substitution effect,” in which lower tax rates at the margin increase the financial reward of working.

 Tax provisions can also distort how investment capital is deployed.
 Our current tax system, for example, favors housing over other types of investment.
-The resulting wedge between the cost of creating housing and the competitive price of housing likely induces overinvestment in housing and reduces social welfare.
+That differential likely induces overinvestment in housing and reduces economic output and social welfare.

 Gale, William, and Andrew Samwick.
 2014.
 “Effects of Income Tax Changes in Economic Growth.”
-Washington, DC: Urban-Brookings Tax Policy Center, September.
+Washington, DC: Urban-Brookings Tax Policy Center.

 Joint Committee on Taxation.
 2015.
 “Macroeconomic Analysis at the Joint Committee on Taxation and the Mechanics of Its Implementation.”
 Report JCX-3-15.
 Washington, DC: Joint Committee on Taxation.